7 Career Resources for Women in the Media

 This comprehensive list of career resources for journalists is one to save.
 In addition to links to job boards, the page includes links to tools and recent job-related articles.

-A recent edition of Blog Profiles lists seven blogs you need to bookmark.
+This edition of our Blog Profiles series lists seven blogs you need to bookmark.
 These job resources for women offer advice on how to switch careers, get a promotion, confront a coworker or manager, or even quit a job that isn’t right for you.

-For women, their position in the workplace has taken a serious detour.
+For many women, their position in the workplace has taken a serious detour over the past few years.
 The road to regaining that position will take extra time and plenty of effort.
-With the right mindsets and support systems, women will be back in the workforce as if they never left.
+With the right mindsets and support systems, women are returning to the workforce as if they never left.

 Crystal Turner is a Manager in Customer Content Services at PR Newswire.
 When not burning the midnight oil working, she reads everything voraciously, walks often, and tries to travel everywhere her mind can imagine.
 Connect with her on LinkedIn.